 Nature sounds are also a great stress reliever, my daughters favourite is rainfall sounds.
 Which I totally get, sitting in a warm cosy room listening to rain outside is a lovely feeling.

 Swap caffeine for Camomile

-I generally only drink camomile with fresh ginger these days and this not only has a positive effect on my stress levels but its also good for the stomach.
-Ginger is fantastic for nausea and its also an anti inflammatory.
+I generally only drink camomile with fresh ginger these days and this not only has a positive effect on my stress levels but is also good for the stomach.
+Ginger is fantastic for nausea and it’s also an anti-inflammatory.

 Read more here

 It may seem unlikely to reduce stress levels but having a candle burning especially with a relaxing scent is a great way to wind down and chill.
 We always have a candle burning in the evening.
 The warm glow it gives off and the lovely smell does definitely soothe me.

 Some of the well known relaxing scents are Lavender, Bergamot and Ylang Ylang, but my personal favourite is Sandalwood.
 Which is known for its calming effects.

 Add a lovely hot bubble bath too and that’s even better.

 Don’t over worry about your Gastritis or digestive issues.